-To ensure maximum consideration for financial aid, the Seattle University Financial Aid Office must be ready for consideration by March 1.
 It is the applicant's responsibility to see that the file contains all necessary documents.
-Applicants whose files receive documents after the March 1 deadline will be evaluated for need and offered aid on a funds available basis.
+Applicants who submit documents after the March 1 deadline will be evaluated for need and offered aid on a funds available basis.

 Currently enrolled students, new students and transfer students who are enrolling for Fall quarter must observe the March 1 deadline.
 All applicants for other than Fall quarter should contact the Financial Aid Office to determine the deadline.
 Continuing students must reapply for financial aid each year.
 Summer quarter requires a separate application.